spectrocloud/librarium/docs/docs-content/cluster-profiles/cluster-profile-import-export.md

    * Click the `Upload file` button to upload the already exported profile JSON file.
    * Validate the file contents to avoid duplicate profile names and versions.
 In the case of a profile already existing with the same name and version combination, an error message is displayed.
 Customize the name or version number to avoid conflicts and ambiguities.
    * Once the file contents are validated, a wizard to `Select Repositories` is open, If there are multiple repositories with the imported profile packs at the destination.
 Select the repository from which the packs need to be fetched from the UI drop down and confirm.
    * Once all the information is provided, confirm the profile creation process to have the profile created and listed.
-This profile can be used in the same way as any cluster profile for every cluster operations such as deployments, updations, etc.
+This profile can be used in the same way as any cluster profile for every cluster operations such as deployments, updates and so on.

 :::info